ingabireol/simple_shell/README.md

-In this project  I am to create something that works just like shell
+In this project We are to work for just a simple shell.